SSilence/php-imap-client/docs/guide-en/README.md

-# English Guide
+# Docs
-Hello and welcome to the english guide of PHP-imap-client
+Ready to use our client?
+Read out links below!

 ### Install
 Ready to install?
 Read [our install guide](Install.md)